 Hack Reactor vs. Coding Dojo: Program Cost and Tuition Model

 Hack Reactor charges $17,980 for attendance.
 It has financing options through Ascent Funding and Climb, and a range of scholarships available, some for any applicant and some set aside for underrepresented groups.

-Coding Dojo’s rates vary a little bit by region, but are typically between $10,000 and $14,000, from what I’ve seen.
+The Coding Dojo price varies a little bit by region, but is typically between $10,000 and $14,000, from what I’ve seen.
 You can finance through Ascent Funding, and they have small partial scholarships available for veterans, women of color, recent high school graduates, and various other groups.

 Hack Reactor vs. Coding Dojo: Outcomes and Reviews